Why do you need to move?

 How will you achieve this?

 There is now real momentum behind the project.
 We have the support of the Mayor of London, the City of London Corporation, and many of our other supporters.
 We have started a major search for world class architects.
-We have a clear programme in place and are confident that in 2022 the proposed new museum at West Smithfield will open and captivate Londoners and visitors alike.
+We have a clear programme in place and are confident that in five to six years the proposed new museum at West Smithfield will open and captivate Londoners and visitors alike.